Unit 1 - Practice Quiz

 Mobility and Conductivity Easy

-A. Current density per unit electric field
+B. Drift velocity per unit electric field

-B. Electric field per unit drift velocity
+C. Electric field per unit drift velocity

-D. Drift velocity per unit electric field
+D. Current density per unit electric field

 16 Which charge carrier generally has higher mobility in a silicon semiconductor?